usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 **Task**: Plan how Casey documents their strategic research approach for acquisition file review.

 **Documentation Framework:**
-* **Strategic Rationale Documentation**: How Casey justifies method selection based on information needs rather than FAR compliance
+* **Strategic Rationale Documentation**: How Casey justifies method selection based on information needs rather than FAR compliance.
-* **Cross-FAR Compliance Evidence**: How research demonstrates compliance with requirements across Parts 7, 10, and 19
+* **Cross-FAR Compliance Evidence**: How research demonstrates compliance with requirements across Parts 7, 10, and 19.
-* **Industry Engagement Log**: What vendor interactions are documented and how
+* **Industry Engagement Log**: What vendor interactions are documented and how.
-* **Decision Support Evidence**: How research findings connect to acquisition strategy decisions
+* **Decision Support Evidence**: How research findings connect to acquisition strategy decisions.

 **Key Documentation Question**: Complete this statement: "If this acquisition were protested, Casey's research documentation would demonstrate..."

-**Part B: Personal Application of New FAR Framework** (25 minutes)
+#### Part B: Personal Application of New FAR Framework (25 minutes)

 Context Bridge to Your Work
 - Apply the new FAR Part 10 strategic framework to your own federal acquisition experience or current work context.